 - It’s all too common for doctors to blame thyroid problems on pregnancy, hormone changes associated with menopause, or simply the consequence of getting older.
 Sure these factors aggravate hypothyroidism BUT they are not the root cause so don’t get fobbed off.
 It’s very important to discuss your concerns with a thyroid-literate doctor.

-- To ensure you get a reliable diagnosis a doctor who understands thyroid problems will take a full medical history, discuss the clinical signs and symptoms of hypothyroidism, check for a family history of thyroid disease, and perform a physical examination of your neck.
+- To ensure you get a reliable diagnosis a doctor who understands thyroid problems will take a full medical history, discuss the clinical signs and symptoms of hypothyroidism, check for a family history of thyroid disease, discuss your basal temperature results, and perform a physical examination of your neck.

-- While it may seem obvious it’s very important you get a complete thyroid panel done as part of the initial screening.
+- While it may seem obvious it’s very important you get a complete thyroid panel done as part of an initial screening.
 You see, comprehensive testing is critical to a complete clinical evaluation.
 It eliminates guesswork, and provides invaluable insights into what’s really going on with your thyroid.
 Proper testing could even uncover the root cause of thyroid dysfunction.
+Here are The Top 5 Thyroid Tests To Discuss With Your Doctor.

 Been Told Thyroid is NORMAL?